IshiPareek/parameter-golf/RESEARCH_LOG.md

 ## To think about next
 - How might we reducing the model size?
-- Need to utilise each step properly
+- Need to utilise each step better
-- A good spot for layers can be 8 but how much of the model size does that increase?
+- Model_dim and num_layers should stay 512 and 9 respectively.

 ---
 ## Key insights